 Suboxone Addiction Treatment

 We’ve been helping men and women get off Suboxone for years – with great success.
 For you, we offer one of the most effective and comfortable withdrawal treatment plans available.
 Our cutting edge Suboxone addiction treatment is fast, gentle, and effective.
 It bridges the gap between wanting to quit Suboxone and actually quitting.
+Continuing with an addiction therapy program provides lasting support so you can create a fulfilling life in recovery.
 It’s a powerful solution that really works.

 In hindsight, it’s obvious that there’s a potential for developing a dependence to Suboxone.
 The reason is that buprenorphine, which is the main active ingredient in Suboxone, is itself an opioid narcotic.
 Since buprenorphine is an opioid narcotic, it is inevitable that withdrawal symptoms will develop when you try to quit.
 The symptoms may be less severe than heroin withdrawal symptoms.
 However, detox is typically longer because of the very long elimination half-life of buprenorphine.